-The Bye-laws were amended during the year in order to (i) align with the core shareholder protection standards set out in Appendix A1 to the Listing Rules; (ii) allow the Company to conduct general meetings in electronic or hybrid form; and (iii) allow electronic voting and proxy submission.
-The Company adopted the new Bye-laws that were approved by the shareholders of the Company at the AGM held on 31 May 2023.
+The Bye-laws were amended during the year in order to bring the Bye-laws in alignment with the expansion of paperless listing regime adopted by the Stock Exchange and the relevant amendments made to the Listing Rules which have taken effect from 31 December 2023.
+The Company adopted the new Bye-laws that were approved by the shareholders of the Company at the AGM held on 12 June 2024.
 The new Bye-laws are available on the websites of the Company and HKEXnews.
-Details of the major and other changes brought about by the adoption of the new Bye-laws are set out in the circular of the Company dated 26 April 2023.
+Details of the major and other changes brought about by the adoption of the new Bye-laws are set out in the circular of the Company dated 26 April 2024.